WinterAxis/ESV-MD-Bible/The_Bible_esv/44_Acts/Acts_2.md

 And day by day, attending the temple together and breaking bread in their homes, they received their food with glad and generous hearts,

 ###### 47
 praising God and having favor with all the people.
-And the Lord added to their number day by day those who were being saved. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And the Lord added to their number day by day those who were being saved.

 ***